stacksmith/cl-with/README.md

   (format t "~A ~A ~A " s found status))
 ```

 The initializers for such bindings are regular Lisp code (that is, they are not WITH- clauses).
-Any symbols bound in previous clauses are available to initializers.
+Any symbols bound in previous clauses are available to initializers (perhaps this macro should be called `with*`.
 Needless to say, any local scopes established inside initializers are not visible to the main body.
 That is:
 ```
-(with ((j 100)
+(with- ((j 100)
        (q (let ((invisible (+ j 99)))) ;j is visible here invisible)))
   (print q) ;199 - this is fine